pdaengeli/external-db-auth-reloaded/readme.txt

 * Enter your external database settings in Settings->External DB settings

 == Frequently Asked Questions ==

+= How do I use the "Other" encryption method? =

+Sometimes you will need to use "Other" as an encryption method when all other methods do not meet your specific need.
+When you find yourself in this situation, you will need to add your own custom code into the "Hash Code" input field.
+You have access to the following variables: `$password2`, `$username`, `$password`. `$username` and `$password` are the info needed from your external database.

+Now let's say for example I am using a system that combines the username and password and then hashes it with `md5`.
+In the "Hash Code" input field, I would need to enter the following custom code:

+`$password2 = md5($username.$password);`

 = My admin account for WP doesn't work anymore! =